If you aren’t constantly testing your pricing strategy, you can be leaving money on the table.

 Why waste more time than necessary on the other 75%?

-A recent study found that 80% of marketers admit to sending unqualified leads to their B2B sales team!
 It’s also true only 56% of B2B organizations verify valid leads before passing them on to their sales team.

 With numbers like these, how on earth are you supposed to convert these useless leads into sales?